euwbah/musescore-xen-tuner/README.md

 In 12edo, each degree along the sharps/flats chain represents a 100 cent increment, so degree -2 would be -200 cents.
 We can theoretically extend this chain indefinitely to include as many sharps and flats as we want.

-You can't attach two accidental degrees from the same accidental chain on to a single note (like how it wouldn't make sense to call a note "C-sharp-double-flat-triple-natural").
+A note can only have one accidental degree per accidental chain.
+E.g., it wouldn't make sense to call a note "C-sharp-double-flat-triple-natural", we would just sum up the degrees (+1 - 1 - 1 + 0 + 0 + 0 = -1) and call it "C-flat".

-To combine and permute different accidentals, declare multiple accidental chains.
-E.g. `C#/` can signify +1 degree sharp, and +1 degree syntonic comma.
+To combine different accidentals together, declare multiple accidental chains.
+E.g. `C#/` can mean +1 degree sharp, and +1 degree of the syntonic comma.

 ### Accidental vectors

-The degrees of each accidental chain forms a list of numbers called the **accidental vector**.
-This is a unique representation of all the accidentals attached to one notehead.
+The degrees of each accidental chain form a list of numbers called the **accidental vector**.
+This is a unique representation of the [primary accidentals](#primary-tuning-space) (excludes [secondary accidentals](#advanced-secondary-accidentals)) attached to a note.

 > [!NOTE]
 > **E.g.** in 5-limit Helmholtz-Ellis Just Intonation (HEJI) notation, we need to define two **accidental chains**.
 >
 > First, the chain of sharps and flats, where each step in the 'sharp' direction corresponds to the apotome interval (2187/2048).
 These accidentals allow us to access 3-limit just intonation.
 >
 > Next, the chain of syntonic commas, where each step up is equal to the syntonic comma (81/80).
-These accidentals give access to 5-limit just intonation.
+These accidentals unlock 5-limit just intonation.
 >
 > Now, we can notate the classic major third (5/4) of `D` as `F#v` (F-sharp-down). `F#v` is 1 step up in the 'sharp' direction, and 1 step down in the 'syntonic comma' direction.
 Thus, we can represent this note as having the accidental vector of `1, -1` if the first accidental chain contains sharps/flats and the second contains the syntonic commas `^`/`v`.